Dominate-X-Club/club-hand-book/app/complete-profile-resume.md

 ### Profile Setup Page After Successful Sign-Up

+> We can change questions according to a person's current professional role, like she's a college grad, working professional etc
+> This way non useful screens wont come up.

 After a successful sign-up, the user should be guided through setting up their profile via a multi-step process.
 Each step should be user-friendly, allowing users to skip if desired.
 It's important to inform users that the information provided will be public, forming the basis of their CV for prospective clients.

 ### Profile Setup Multi-Step Process